What You Need To Know

 - Towels: We ask that you bring your own towels on our snorkel tours.
 We provide towels on the Adventure Sunset Sail.
 Those towels stay with us so it’s good to keep a towel in your car or an extra in your bag for when you disembark.

 It’s important to remember that the ocean is a wild place.
 Depending on weather, you might only get wet up to your ankles or on a fun day, you will be wet up to your waist or more.
+Basically, come dressed in beach attire and wear something you don’t mind getting wet.
 It’s a big part of the adventure so come prepared!

 The Beach Load Experts